alexpacheco/lurc/slurm.md

 ## Accessing Research Computing Resources

-* All Research Computing resources are accessible using ssh while on Lehigh's network
+* Sol: accessible using ssh while on Lehigh's network
-* `ssh username@cluster.cc.lehigh.edu`
+* `ssh username@sol.cc.lehigh.edu`
-   * where `cluster` is sol, corona, capella, cuda0 or trit{1,2,3}
 * Maia: No direct access to Maia, instead login to the polaris
 * Polaris: `ssh username@polaris.cc.lehigh.edu`
   - Polaris is a gateway that also hosts the batch scheduler for Maia.